William Bolton (Royal Navy officer, died 1830): Naval service and honours

 Soon after the Battle of Waterloo in June 1815, he was selected to convey the Duchess of Angoulême, Marie Thérèse of France to France, whose party included Mathieu de Montmorency, later French representative at the Congress of Verona in 1822.

 Life after the navy

-Sir William and Dame Catherine had 5 children, of whom only 3 daughters survived to adulthood – Emma Horatia (probably named after Emma Hamilton and her daughter Horatia Nelson), Mary Anne and Ellen Catherine (who married Dr Horatio Girdlestone, grandson of Susannah Nelson).
+Sir William and Dame Catherine had 5 children, of whom only 3 daughters survived to adulthood.

 After retirement, Sir William resumed his passion for the classics, completely mastering Greek and finding amusement and pleasure in reading Greek and Roman writers, historians, satirists and poets.
 He also learnt German, Spanish and Italian.

-He died at the age of 53 on 16 Dec 1830 at Costessey, and is buried at St Edmund's, with his parents buried there later.
+He died at the age of 53 on 16 Dec 1830 at Costessey.
 Some time later, after the death of Catherine and later her twin sister Jemima (aka Susanna), a memorial window was created in the church of St Mary's at Burnham Westgate, honouring them all.